 If you are not satisfied with the response in WA:

-- The Office of Health Review in WA
+- Contact the Office of Health Review in WA

 To obtain the best result from your health care, you do have certain responsibilities.
 These include simple courtesies and actions to assist those who are caring for you.
 You should provide accurate and complete information about your present health, past illness, previous hospitalisations, allergies, any medication, etc. You have the responsibility to ensure that proper provision is made for your transport home.
 As Montserrat Day Hospital is a private hospital and you are a private patient, you are responsible for the fees incurred.
 If you are insured, Montserrat Day Hospital will, with your consent, settle the account with the relevant funds.
 Please see Financial Information.